JoshuaNg2332/cv/README.md

 The degree also consisted of:

 - Product/User design and development
-  - Product/Market research
-  - User modeling
+  - Product/Market research, user modeling and storyboarding
-  - Storyboarding

 - Film and TV production
-  - Sound and psychoacoustics
-  - Broadcast media and webcasting
+  - Sound and psychoacoustics, broadcast media and webcasting

 I was also part of the video games and animation Society during this time.